|Research Group Computer Science 2||Dept. of Computer Science|

-The seminar will take place as a block seminar on the 24th of July 2017 in our seminar room (4201b).
+The seminar will take place as a block seminar on the 24th of July 2017 from 9 am to 4 pm in our seminar room (4201b).
 We have a series of strict deadlines before that.

 The initial meeting will take place on the 2nd of May 2017, 12:00, in our seminar room (4201b).